nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. CheckUp shows a list of persons
+2.  checkUp shows a list of persons
 3. User requests to delete appointment from a specific person in the list
-4. CheckUp deletes the appointment
+4.  checkUp deletes the appointment

     Use case ends.